phd20/phd20.github.io/src/content/blog/getting-started-with-obsidian-dnd.md

 There are a handful of plugins that are useful for game masters.
 And a number of them were designed *specifically for* game masters and TTRPG players.
 I'm not going to go too in-depth here but let's take a look at some of my favorites.

-### Banners

-Simply put, allows you to add banner images to your notes.
-You can see some examples in the previous screenshots and gifs in this article.

 ### Dataview

 A powerhouse.
 Write queries to organize and display your data efficiently.